brilliantfantastic/fraternity/README.md

 ```

 The above saves the date/time of the invite to all the invited pledges and returns an array of the invited.

+The above will also call the `send_invite` proc that you have set up in the configuration.
+You are responsible for sending the invite to the pledge any way you like.

 Find out if a pledge has been invited